 Inexpensive filters provide basic protection.
 They are designed to catch a high percentage of the particles that flow through your home.
-More expensive air filters offer improved air quality, which can help individuals who may suffer from allergies or asthma.
+More expensive air filters offer improved air quality.
+This can help individuals who may suffer from allergies or asthma.

-If the airflow is impeded by a dirty air filter, the furnace will have inadequate airflow and won’t operate as efficiently as it was designed.
+If the airflow is impeded by a dirty furnace filter, the furnace will have inadequate airflow and won’t operate as efficiently as it was designed.
 Inexpensive air filters should be changed anywhere from 30 to 90 days.
 More expensive disposable pleated air filters may last three months or longer depending on the quality of your furnace.
-Look to your manufacturer’s recommendations, or ask one of Legacy Heating & Cooling’s Certified Technicians for more information.
+Look to your manufacturer’s recommendations.
+Or ask one of Legacy Heating & Cooling’s Certified Technicians for more information.

 The furnace blower motor drives the fan that provides air movement for the furnace.
 A furnace’s heating element heats the heat exchanger until it reaches the desired temperature, then the blower motor pushes the air through the heat exchanger.
 This warms the air and distributes it throughout the home.
 In addition to providing air for the furnace, most furnace blowers also provide air for the air conditioning system as well.

 The furnace blower is also where the air filter is installed.
-The blower motor has a lot of working parts, and if not well maintained, can begin to break down.
+The blower motor has a lot of working parts.
+If not well maintained a blower motor can begin to break down.
 A noisy furnace blower can indicate a problem either with the blower’s electric motor or with the blower wheel.
 High, shrill sounds can indicate two metal surfaces are grinding against one another.
 It can be from the blower wheel coming loose from the blower motor’s shaft and scraping the internal housing.
 A loud humming usually indicates an electrical problem.
 A trained technician from Legacy Heating & Cooling can help you identify the source and make changes before it begins to deteriorate the equipment.

 Using specialized equipment and infrared cameras, Legacy Heating & Cooling can determine where your home has the biggest problems, and help you determine the best places to make improvements.
 Projects can include things like weather stripping windows and doors, sealing and insulating ductwork, or adding insulation to the attic.